GUIDE Japanese Beer Guide From the beginnings of brewing to the craft beer boom

 The craft beer boom goes mainstream

-Microbreweries used to be a rarity in Japan due to tight tax laws.
+Historically, Japan didn't have microbreweries due to tight tax laws.
 But in 1994 those regulations were loosened and a new generation of craft beer makers appeared.
-The rest of the decade saw players like Echigo Beer—billed as “Japan's first microbrewery”—emerge and open tap rooms to much fanfare.
-It has been the past ten years, though, where microbrews have become buzzworthy in the mainstream.
+The rest of the decade saw players like Echigo Beer—billed as “Japan's first microbrewery”—emerge and open brew pubs to much fanfare.
+Relatively recently, microbrews have become buzzworthy in the mainstream.
 Today, you can find craft brews in every convenience store.

 Craft beer bars become the new normal

 Craft beer bars have opened up all over Japan.
 The majority of them have tapped into the English-language market providing dual language menus and, sometimes, staff who can speak English.
 It has never been easier to find a craft watering hole in Japan.

 The aforementioned Baird Beer is a good example of a nationwide endeavor, and Craft Beer Market has a constantly rotating menu of craft brews in locations around the country.
 In Tokyo, you can swing by one of eight Yona Yona Beer Works, which also serves tasty sausages and other snacks.
 Beer Club Popeye in Tokyo's Ryogoku or Goodbeer Faucets in Shibuya, carry dozens of speciality beers from around the world in one space.
 The menu at Devil Craft is more curated, rotating in many kinds of varieties.

 Another option for those seeking out craft beer in Japan are speciality liquor stores doubling as drinking spaces.
 Many, like Mitsuya Liquor in Asagaya, allow customers to enjoy craft beer in a small back room.
 Others, such as Antenna America, can be found in department stores, and double as small but vibrant drinking corners.